emavap/HeatingControl/README.md

 - **Fan Mode**: Fan mode for this schedule (default: "auto")
 - **Start Time**: When schedule becomes active (default: 00:00)
 - **Automatic End**: The schedule stays active until another schedule begins
+- **Away HVAC Mode & Temperature (optional)**: Fallback settings used when the schedule is active but everyone is away
 - **Only When Home**: Schedule only active when someone is home
 - **Devices**: Select which climate devices this schedule controls